-A Gas Leak is a serious problem that needs to be addressed immediately.
+A gas leak is a serious problem that needs to be addressed immediately.
 You must evacuate the property and phone 911 right away if you suspect a leak.
 It is also best to contact the gas company as soon as you can.
-Once the immediate threat has been resolved, you can give us a call.
+Once the immediate threat has been resolved, you can give Lightfoot Mechanical a call.

 Natural gasses are typically given an odor to allow you to quickly identify a leak.
 This smell is similar to that of rotten eggs or sulfur.
 It is important to note that certain gasses don’t give off an odor.
 That is why it’s essential to install carbon monoxide detectors, which will be able to identify if a leak has occurred.